Cabinet Refacing or Refinishing: Your Secret Weapon Against Demo

 Two-Tone Cabinets

 Mixing different colors for upper and lower cabinets or an island adds visual interest and depth to the kitchen.
 For example the upper cabinets could be BM White Dove and lower cabinets BM Revere Pewter.
-Additionally as shown below, the Island is BM Blue Nova for a pop of color.
+Or, as shown below, BM Blue Nova for the island to give a pop of color.

 Earthy Tones

-Natural and earthy tones such as SW Drift of Mist, clayish colors such as SW Repose Gray (as shown below), and sage green SW Soft Sage can create an overall natural elegance.
+Natural and earthy tones provides a touch of calm and relaxation in nature.
+Some examples are SW Drift of Mist, or SW Repose Gray (as shown below), and SW Soft Sage can create an overall natural elegance.

 Repose Gray for neutral tones